SADDA12/requirement-analysis/README.md

 - **Improves Quality:** Ensures the final product aligns with user needs, increasing satisfaction and reducing costly changes later.

 By thoroughly analyzing and documenting requirements, teams can reduce errors, manage risks, and deliver solutions that solve the right problems effectively.

+## Why is Requirement Analysis Important?

+Requirement Analysis is essential in the Software Development Lifecycle (SDLC) because it lays the foundation for building software that meets user needs and business goals.
+Here are three key reasons why it is critical:

+1. **Reduces Miscommunication and Ambiguity**
+   By clearly defining what the system should do, Requirement Analysis ensures that all stakeholders—developers, designers, testers, and clients—have a shared understanding of the project goals.
+This minimizes misunderstandings that can lead to costly rework.

+2. **Enables Better Planning and Estimation**
+   A well-analyzed set of requirements allows teams to make accurate estimates for project timelines, budgets, and resources.
+This helps in setting realistic expectations and managing project scope effectively.

+3. **Improves Software Quality**
+   With well-documented and validated requirements, development teams can build software that aligns with user needs.
+This increases the chances of delivering a product that is functional, usable, and reliable, ultimately leading to higher user satisfaction.

+Requirement Analysis sets the tone for the entire development process, ensuring that the project starts with clarity, focus, and direction.